kytcrystal/microservice-project/README.md

   - [X] Configuration for yaml file for Gateway
 - [ ] Implement event sourcing for Booking service
 - [ ] Implement NoSQL DB for apartments DB
+- [ ] Docker multistage build
+  - [X] Gateway
+  - [ ] Apartments
+  - [ ] Bookings
 - [ ] In apartment, when adding new apartment, can check if id is passed in correctly.
 If yes, use that.
 If not, generate new UUID
-- [ ] Docker multistage build
+- [ ] Ensure error messages are set as JSON

 ## Requirements